selwynpolit/d9book/book/services.md

 ## Finding services

-Here is the process to find a commonly used service, the entityTypeManager which is used for entityQueries.

-You can look at [the Services page of the Drupal API](https://api.drupal.org/api/drupal/services) and search for `entity_type`.
+Here are suggested steps to find a service.
+In order to find the details of a commonly used service, the `entityTypeManager` which is used for entityQueries, you can start by looking at [ervices and Dependency Injection in the Drupal API](https://api.drupal.org/api/drupal/services) and search for `entity_type`.
 This will result in:

 ![Finding Services on Drupal API](/images/find-services.png)